-A stilted affair surrounded by serene Somerset greenery, The Birdhouse at Crewkerne’s The Yurt Retreat is a top shout.
+For: Life among the leaves Surrounded by serene Somerset greenery, The Birdhouse at Crewkerne’s The Yurt Retreat is a top shout.
 Clad in local cedar, it looks like a giant bird box and inside there’s a vaulted ceiling, curved walls and windows framing verdant views.
 Luxuries include a lovely handmade bed, rain-head shower, access to a new woodland sauna and a kitchen with 80-year-old boards reclaimed from the parachute regiment Nissen huts from Salisbury Plain.
-Enter the organic farm site through a gate in the hornbeam hedge, head for a clearing alive with birdsong and find your sanctuary behind some luxurious yurts, also available to hire.
+Enter the organic farm site through a gate in the hornbeam hedge, head for a clearing that’s alive with birdsong and find your sanctuary behind some luxurious yurts, also available to hire.

-For: The ultimate sense of freedom What we love about the idea of a road trip in a pimped-up camper van like Bristol’s Quirky Campers’ is that you can plan out your route around the West Country and beyond as you go, on your waking whim, if that’s how you roll.
-The Quirky team scour the country to find the most beautiful and original campervans – each completely unique, having been built to the spec and aesthetic taste of their private owner – then persuade these owners to share them!
+For: The ultimate sense of freedom What we love about the idea of a road trip in a pimped-up camper van like such as one of Bristol’s Quirky Campers’ is that you can plan out your route around the West Country and beyond as you go, on your waking whim, if that’s how you roll.
+The Quirky team scour the country to find the most beautiful and original campervans – each completely unique, having been designed to the aesthetic taste of their private owner – then persuade these owners to share them!

 For: The cosy getaway The master craftspeople at Plankbridge have been creating luxurious living spaces for years, producing private dens to delight the most exacting of ‘posh shed’ sybarites.
 Want to try one out?
 Their handmade shepherd’s huts, which balance tradition and modernity, can be found dotted around the country in places such as Colber Farm in Dorset, Hare Farm in East Sussex and Elmley in Kent – the only national nature reserve in England you can spend the night in.
 If you want every trip to the bottom of the garden to feel like a mini holiday, you could even have one built to spec at home – like HRH Prince Charles, who has one at Highrove – to include perhaps a mini-spa, garden theatre, yoga studio or home cinema.
 This crew maintain a ‘move-when-you-move’ promise too, so they will relocate your sanctuary for you if you ever have a change of address.

-For: Spa worshippers A luxurious new sanctuary has just opened on the Somerset Levels, taking inspiration from its untouched natural surroundings.
+For: Spa worshippers A luxurious new sanctuary has opened on the Somerset Levels, taking inspiration from its untouched natural surroundings.
 Elements Boutique Spa, part of the peaceful Windmill Retreat Estate, is proud purveyor of a wholly relaxing rural experience featuring outdoor heated spa pool, sauna, a spacious relaxation area and range of Aromatherapy Associates treatments, all contributing to its haven of wellbeing in the midst of the West Country.
 Therapies are also available for guests going through cancer treatment.
-Guests can relish an overnight retreat in one of the sumptuous, secluded lodges – Allwynds, with its bubbling hot tub and private balcony, The Millstone with its flickering log burner or perhaps Levels View with its pleasant balcony – all a short stroll away from the local nature reserve, the historic ruins of St Michael’s Church and Burrow Mump.
+Relish an overnight retreat in one of the sumptuous, secluded lodges – Allwynds, with its bubbling hot tub and private balcony, The Millstone with its flickering log burner or perhaps Levels View with its pleasant balcony – all a short stroll away from the local nature reserve, the historic ruins of St Michael’s Church and Burrow Mump.

 For: History boys (and girls) Fifteenth-century coaching inn Sign of the Angel, AKA The Babberton Arms from Harry Potter and the Half-Blood Prince (part of the movie was filmed in the Wiltshire watering hole) has five unique rooms we’d give our right arm to stay in – with quirky features from architects of centuries past.
-Downstairs is a panelled sitting room where you can plan out your days in dreamy National Trust village Lacock, a cracking two AA-rosette restaurant and a paddock which will gradually subsidise the produce for the kitchen, plus a garden reaching down to a stream – ideal for a cream tea on a summer’s day.
+Downstairs is a panelled sitting room where you can plan out your days in dreamy National Trust village Lacock, plus a cracking two AA-rosette restaurant, a paddock which will gradually subsidise the produce for the kitchen, and a garden reaching down to a stream – ideal for a cream tea on a summer’s day.
 Closer to home, try Berwick Lodge, nestled in a pastoral location a short drive from central Bristol, with views that reach across to Wales.
 It’s a magnificent manor house that started life in the 1890s, with enchanting gardens, contemporary style expertly combined with historic elegance, 14 individually designed rooms and an award-winning fine dining restaurant.

-For: A drop of romance We’ve been obsessed with the thought of staying at a winery recently and have discovered that just down the road, in Redhill, there’s a cute little family-run B&B called The Forge over at Aldwick Court Farm & Vineyard, which produces its own, award-winning English tipples.
+For: A drop of romance We’ve been obsessed with the thought of staying at a winery recently and have discovered that just down the road, in Redhill, there’s a cute little family-run B&B called The Forge over at Aldwick Court Farm & Vineyard, which produces its own award-winning English tipples.
 Arrange a tour and delve into the history of Somerset’s largest vineyard, cultivate an understanding of English viticulture, explore the 11 acres of grape vines – and then, of course, assess the fruits of the family’s labour by sampling their available vintages.
 Alternatively, how does the sound of a stargazers’ retreat grab you?
 We found a great spot in Brecon, converted from a stable used for forest ponies, between the quiet hamlets of Trecastle and Crai.
 Sleeping two and offering views of highest peak in South Wales, Pen y Fan, the romantic getaway is a little haven featuring a computerised Meade telescope for visitors to use, as well as its own observatory.
 Weeks start from £254 and short breaks from £191.